wartman/scout/readme.md

 =====

 Scout is a simple framework for Haxe that works something like Backbone.
-It's biggest benefit is that it's designed to work both on PHP and javascript using almost the same code in both contexts.
+Its biggest benefit is that it's designed to work both on PHP and javascript using almost the same code in both contexts.